 Is prostitution legal in Montana?

+Prostitution is not legal in Montana.
 Montana prostitution laws prohibit engaging in, agreeing to engage in, or offering to engage in the act of sexual intercourse in exchange for anything of value.
 Both buying and selling sexual acts are illegal.

 Prostitution Laws of Montana

 - 45-5-604: Evidence in cases of promotion

 (1) A person commits the offense of prostitution if the person engages in or agrees or offers to engage in sexual intercourse with another person for compensation, whether such compensation is received or to be received or paid or to be paid.